 Use the same basic recipe below for these variations.
 The water amount will vary as some of the variations use wet ingredients.

-In a blender add 1 cup of greens (spinach, kale, silverbeet...etc) along with 1/4 cup of cold water.
+In a blender add 1 cup of greens (spinach, kale, silverbeet...etc) along with ¼ cup of hot water.
 Add this to the basic tortilla recipe though adapt the water so you only use as much as needed.

-To the basic tortilla dough recipe add 1 tsp ground turmeric or 2 tbsp grated fresh turmeric.
+To the basic tortilla dough recipe add 1 teaspoon ground turmeric or 1 tablespoon grated fresh turmeric.

-To the basic tortilla dough recipe add 1/2 cup finely grated fresh beetroot (adapt the water amount so you only use as much as needed) or 2 tbsp dehydrated beetroot powder.
+To the basic tortilla dough recipe add ½ cup finely grated fresh beetroot (adapt the water amount so you only use as much as needed) or 2 tablespoon dehydrated beetroot powder.

 - Leave this dough to sit and cool for 5-10 minutes.

-- Preheat a pan to medium-high heat.
-I like to use a cast-iron pan.
+- Preheat a cast-iron pan on medium-high heat.

 - Repeat the rolling and cooking process with the remaining dough.
 Place the cooked tortillas on a wire rack or plate to cool, stacking them on top of each other.
 Cool completely before rolling up.